sebpearce/habitlogger/README.md

 Habitlogger is a productivity app that tracks your daily habits.
 [Access the live page here.](http://habitlogger.herokuapp.com)

 I created this app as a way to showcase my skills with Node.js, Express.js, PostgreSQL and Jade, and my ability to create a functioning database-driven app.
-The code is available [here on GitHub.](https://github.com/sebpearce/habitlogger).

 Feel free to add/update/edit/delete any records you like.